S0PEX/OpenLLMs-SS24-SentinAL/getting-started.md

 ## Folder Structure

-Here's an overview of the folder structure:
+Below is an outline of the folder structure:

-- **data/**: Contains subdirectories for storing raw data, processed data, and evaluation results.
+- **data/**: This directory contains subfolders for storing raw data, processed data, and evaluation results.
-- **models/**: Stores the pre-trained model configurations and weights for each OpenLLM.
+- **models/**: Here, you'll find the pre-trained model configurations and weights for each OpenLLM.
+Since some models are implemented using Hugging Face Transformers, the weights and configurations will be downloaded during runtime.
+Therefore, we only provide their transformer pipeline implementation adapted to our generic model class.
-- **notebooks/**: Holds Jupyter notebooks for data preparation, model evaluation, and error analysis.
+- **notebooks/**: This section holds Jupyter notebooks for data preparation, model evaluation, and error analysis.
-- **src/**: Contains Python source code for data preprocessing, model implementation, evaluation, and utility functions.
+- **src/**: In this directory, you'll find Python source code for data preprocessing, model implementation, evaluation, and utility functions.